sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

 **Trial:** *(recommended)* Use a trial account if you just want to try out things and don't want to use any of the parts of this tutorial productively.
 The usage is free of cost and all the services that you need for this tutorial get automatically assigned to your trial account.

+> When running the tutorial with a trial account, please have in mind the following considerations:

+> * Choose host region `cf-us10` when creating a new trial account.
+This will ensure that all services required throughout the tutorial are available to your account.
+> * If you use an existing trial account, make sure the host region is different from `cf-ap21`.
+Otherwise, some services required throughout the tutorial might be missing from your account.
+To check the host region for your account, choose **About** from the dropdown under your user in the top right corner of the SAP BTP Cockpit.

 **Live:** There are multiple live landscapes available in different data centers around the globe.
 Live landscapes are intended for productive usage and development projects.